Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB2: Introduction to Amazon EC2 /README.md

     This option shows you what your EC2 instance console would look like if a screen were attached to it.
 It is essentially a command line interface.

 +   At the bottom of the page, choose <b>Cancel</b>.

+####    Task 3: Updating your security group and accessing the web server